Yomguithereal/pandemonium/README.md

 ## dangerousButPerformantSample

-Function returning a sample of size `k` from the given array.
+Function returning a random sample of size `k` from the given array.

 This function runs in `O(k)` time & memory but is somewhat dangerous because it will mutate the given array while performing its Fisher-Yates shuffle before reverting the mutations at the end.